ClementMadiot/Bank_modern_app_react-TailwindCSS/README.md

 ## <br /> <a name="introduction">✨ Introduction</a>

-Web design of an online bank, that propose the next generation payment method.
-A new way to make the payment an easy, reliable and secure.
-I use react vite for this project
+**[ENG]** This online bank landing page is designed to present the next-generation payment method, offering a reliable and secure experience.
+Built with React Vite for fast performance and optimized build times, the site ensures smooth interactions and a modern, responsive layout.

+**[FR]** Cette landing page de banque en ligne est conçue pour présenter une méthode de paiement de nouvelle génération, fiable et sécurisée.
+Développée avec React Vite pour des performances rapides et des temps de construction optimisés, le site garantit une expérience fluide et un design moderne et responsive.

 ## <br /> <a name="tech-stack">🛠 Technology Used</a>

-- [TailwindCSS](https://tailwindcss.com/docs/installation): is a utility-first CSS framework designed to help you rapidly build modern websites without writing a lot of custom CSS.
+- [TailwindCSS](https://tailwindcss.com/docs/installation): Tailwind CSS is a valuable tool for developers who want to build modern, responsive, and visually appealing websites without sacrificing development speed.

 - [react-icon](https://www.npmjs.com/package/react-icons)
 Include popular icons in your React projects easily with react-icons, which utilizes ES6 imports that allows you to include only the icons that your project is using.